CrossKnowledgeIntegration/CrossKnowledgeIntegration.github.io/pages/prerequisites/content-information.md

 ### Mobile for CrossKnowledge contents

-The following content compatible with iPad (2, 3, 4 and mini) - additional requirements may be needed for the content hosted on the LMS.
+The following content compatible with iPad (2, 3, 4 and mini) - additional requirements may be needed for the content hosted on the Learning Suite.

 Compatibility with Android tablets is made but not officially supported.